exercism/typescript/CONTRIBUTING.md

 - updating `tests.toml`;
 - updating the `<slug>.test.ts` file;
 - updating the `.meta/tests.toml` file, if the exercise that is being updated has test data in the [problem specifications repository][problem-specifications].
 The contents of this file can be updated using the canonical data syncer, interactively;
-- match the `example.js` file to still work with the new tests; and
+- match the `proof.ci.ts` file to still work with the new tests; and
 - regenerate the [`README.md`][doc-readme], should there be any changes.

 #### Improving or adding mentor notes